Gry1995/Iot-Project/Smart home automation/README.md

 ### [GPIO control on HASS.io](https://github.com/Gry1995/Iot-Project/blob/master/HASS.io%20controll%20GPIO%20of%20Pi/README.md)
 ### [ESPHome installation and setting](https://github.com/Gry1995/Iot-Project/tree/master/ESPHome%20installation%20and%20setting)
 ### [TTS (Text-to-Speech) on HASS.io](https://github.com/Gry1995/Iot-Project/tree/master/TTS%20on%20Homeassistant.io)
+### Add Google Calendar to HASS.io

-> These are projects which I created and finished before, I will use them to make some automation here.
+These are projects which I created and finished before, I will use them to make some automation here.

 ## Useful information and tools of the Home Assistant automation